SavchenkoVladimir/exhibition-client/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+To enable production mode and thus disable debugging information import { enableProdMode } from '@angular/core';
+enableProdMode();

+To get a component instance execute ng.probe($0).componentInstance ng.probe($0)._debugInfo._view.changeDetectorRef.detectChanges()

+{ //...
+    "compilerOptions": {
+        "sourceMap": true,
+    }
+    //...
+}
+And then put 'debugger;' in any place you of your code to get a breakpoint.